RichardGo9000/CoffeeMath/README.md

 To Do:

-Create a README.md for general description of software, ROADMAP.md for future content and refinements
+Create a README.md for general description of software, ROADMAP.md for future content and refinements, and move buglist to issues on github

 Javascript Improvements
 - [x] CLEAN UP CODE BASE